 Follow this schedule for a week and watch your pup’s eyelids get heavy on cue.

 Set an alarm; don’t wait for puppy crying at night.
 Carry or leash your groggy furball outside, praise, and pop back into bed.
-Keep lights low, voices softer than a lullaby, and skip playtime.
+Keep lights low and voices softer than a lullaby.
 You control the party, not the puppy.

 Some pups snooze best with the crate by your bed; others lose their cool if they see you but can’t reach you.
 Start bedside for comfort, then slide the crate farther every few nights until it lands in its forever spot.